MiDataInt/mdi-script-generator/static/options/DATA_DIRECTORY.md

 Please consult with your research team leader to determine what path to enter here.

-If you are not using a shared data folder, simply leave this option blank.
+If you are not using a shared data folder, leave this option blank.